pnsn/GFAST/ShakeAlertBranch.md

 The "parallel" directive goes way back and is not a problem.  "simd" appears to have been introduced in OpenMP v4.0".

 ShakeAlert servers currently (7/8/2020) have gcc 4.8.5 which implements OpenMP version 3.1.
 OpenMP v4.0 was not included in gcc until version 4.9.  gcc v7.3 implements OpenMP v4.5.
 It is possible to upgrade gcc on RHEL servers by enabling the SCL (Software Collections Libraries) but it it unclear whether this will be an option on ShakeAlert RHEL servers.  (unresolved)

-### libstdc++11

-There are string function calls in the activemqcpp routines that require c++ version 11 in the original code.
-This is not an option on ShakeAlert and really kind of a gratuitous requirement.
-(unresolved)

 ### Lapack